mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

   }
 ```

-the `nonFatalOrThrow` function checks if the exception should be handled or not.
-The fatal exception are the following and their subclasses:
+The `nonFatalOrThrow` function checks whether the exception should be handled.
+The fatal exceptions are the following and their subclasses:

 * `VirtualMachineError`
 * `ThreadDeath`
 * `InterruptedException`
 * `LinkageError`
 * `ControlThrowable`